-Every digital marketer’s to-do list includes search engine optimization, content marketing, and pay per click (PPC).
+Every digital marketer’s to-do list should include search engine optimization (SEO), content marketing, and search engine marketing (SEM).

 Enhanced Visibility, Trust and Control

 SEO is all about brand awareness, but there’s no guarantee your brand will be featured on a search engine result page (or, after a user leaves your site) without help from a SEM campaign.
 SEM will help users remember seeing your brand, even if they didn’t click on your ad, and in return remember you.

 SEO and SEM work together to optimize your brand and create trust with your users and search engines.
 Search engines will start to view your site and your brand as a trusted source as soon as users see your ads and click on your content.